 Figure 1.
 Binding of single volume containing Roman histories by both Appian and Cassius Dio.

-After a few months more toil an an analysis of the handwriting, first present at the recent SOF Conference in New Orleans has been accepted to the Journal of Forensic Document Examination, an international forensics journal, under the the deliberately dry title: “The Audley End Annotations: Applying Huber and Headrick’s Elements of Handwriting Discrimination To a 16th Century Unknown Document.”
+After a few months more toil an an analysis of the handwriting, first presented at the recent SOF Conference in New Orleans, has been accepted to the Journal of Forensic Document Examination, an international forensics journal, under the the deliberately technical and objective title: “The Audley End Annotations: Applying Huber and Headrick’s Elements of Handwriting Discrimination To a 16th Century Unknown Document.”
 Huber and Headrick’s Handwriting Identification: Facts and Fundamentals (CRC Press, 1999) is a classic textbook in the field of Forensic Document Analysis.

 The 20,000 word report applies the forensic handwriting methodologies used by board certified forensic document experts who testify in court, to demonstrate two interrelated conclusions: